To a Kinder World: Plot

-The preceding episode, "A Dangerous Woman Arrives," has the character Aira Shiratori believe herself to be chosen due to finding a golden ball, which Ken "Okarun" Takakura, Momo Ayase, and a yōkai named Turbo Granny are searching for.
-This ball allows her to commune with spirits; while confronting Momo in a warehouse, another yōkai named Acrobatic Silky arrives, believing herself to be Aira's mother.
-She eventually devours Okarun, Momo, and Aira after being angered by them, only for her to regurgitate them after the hair she swallowed was set on fire from within.
-"To a Kinder World" opens from the POV of a woman running in the street, sounding distressed, cutting back to Silky's POV.
+The preceding episode, "A Dangerous Woman Arrives", features the character Aira Shiratori accosted by a yōkai named Acrobatic Silky, who believes Aira to be her daughter and attacks Momo Ayase and Okarun with her hair in a warehouse.
+She attempts to eat the three, but is forced to remove them after Momo lights a fire in her stomach.
+"To a Kinder World" opens from the point of view of a woman running in the street, sounding distressed, and then cutting back to Silky's point of view in the warehouse.
 She accuses Momo and Okarun of taking Aira from her, using her hair to chase them through the warehouse.

-Silky attempts to eat Aira to become one with her, but finds her hair is now tangled in the environment.
-Momo attempts to restrain Silky, but she tears her hair out and attacks, leading to Okarun incapacitating her.
-They discover that Aira died from being eaten; while Momo and Okarun attempt resuscitation, Silky offers to sacrifice her aura to revive her.
-Momo uses her powers to connect Silky with Aira, allowing her and Aira to see Silky's memories.
-This reveals that Silky was originally an indebted single mother who did sex work and other jobs to keep herself and her daughter afloat.
+Silky attempts to eat Aira to become one with her but finds her hair has become tangled in the environment.
+Momo restrains Silky, but she breaks free by tearing her own hair out and attacks Momo.
+Okarun defends her, ending the fight.
+They then attempt resuscitation on Aira after discovering that she died.
+Silky offers to sacrifice her aura to revive her, which Momo uses her psychic powers to connect Silky's aura to Aira's, causing her to witness Silky's memories.
+She learns that Silky, as a human, was an indebted single mother who did sex work and other jobs to keep her and her daughter afloat.
 Unable to pay off her debt, she was attacked by loan sharks, who severely injured her and abducted her daughter.
-After failing to save her, she performed a ballet on a rooftop before jumping to her death.
-Now a wandering spirit, she forgot about her daughter.
-A young Aira sensed and mistook her for her mother, who recently died, causing the spirit to believe that she is Aira's mother and transform into a yōkai to protect her.
+After failing to save her, Silky performed a ballet on a rooftop before jumping to her death.
+Now a wandering spirit, she mistakes a young Aira for her daughter after Aira mistakes her for her own mother who had died. leading her to become a yōkai to protect her.

-Aira comes back to life once Silky's aura is transferred, and Momo learns from Turbo Granny that since Silky lost her aura and will leave behind regrets, she cannot rest in peace and will disappear, forgotten by the living and the dead.
-As a disintegrating Silky expresses regret for hurting Aira and not being a good enough mother, Aira embraces her.
-She expresses her love for Silky, asking that she and her daughter be sent to a kinder world and promising to never forget her.
+Aira comes back to life once Silky's aura is transferred, Momo learns from Turbo Granny, a yōkai ally, that since Silky lost her aura and will leave behind regrets, she will be forgotten by the living and the dead.
+As a disintegrating Silky expresses how bad a mother she was, Aira embraces her, calling her mommy.
+She expresses her love for Silky, hoping that she and her daughter will be sent to a kinder world and promising to never forget her.